 ECOM-Comm Java library is an additional library.
-In the platform configuration file, check Serial Communication

-ECOM-COMM to install it.
-When checked, the xml file ecom-comm > ecom-comm.xml is required during platform creation to configure the module (see XML File).
+In the platform configuration file, check Serial Communication > ECOM-COMM to install it.
+When checked, the xml file ecom-comm/ecom-comm.xml is required during platform creation to configure the module (see XML File).

-The ECOM Comm API Module must be added to the module.ivy of the MicroEJ Application project in order to allow access to the ECOM Comm library.
+The ECOM Comm API Module must be added to the module.ivy of the MicroEJ Application project to use the ECOM Comm library.